Alejogb1/job-board/blog-data/why-does-a-local-rails-workstations-time-differ-from-the-servers.md

 id: "why-does-a-local-rails-workstations-time-differ-from-the-servers"
 ---

-Okay, let’s tackle this one.
+, let’s tackle this one.
 From my experience, dealing with inconsistent time across development environments and production servers is a recurring headache, and it usually stems from a few common culprits.
 It's not something isolated to rails, but the framework’s reliance on server time for various operations makes the issue particularly noticeable.
 Let's break down the why and how to address it.

 First, understand that the time on your local workstation and a remote server are independent entities.
 They're driven by their own internal clocks and configurations.
 The most common causes for discrepancies revolve around how these clocks are set and maintained: